 Definitely not!
 Inventables sells a wide variety of material that they market as laser-compatible, and you can find a huge number of reliable suppliers of hardwoods, acrylics, paper, cardboard, and more both locally and online.
 Some plywoods can have glues that make them difficult to cut, and unknown plastics and other materials can be something other than they appear, so if you buy from other suppliers you'll need to do some research first to make sure they are laser-compatible.
 A Glowforge is like a microwave - putting the wrong material in can damage it.

 Unfortunately we're not staffed right now to run samples or experiments for potential customers, so we can't give you a definitive answer about any specific materials or projects.
 If there is a local makerspace or shop that has a CO2 laser with a power of about 45 watts, you can test it there - if it works, it will work on a Glowforge.

 What materials can Glowforge cut?
 Engrave?

-Glowforge can cut wood, fabric, leather, paper, Plexiglas (acrylic), Delrin (acetal), mylar, rubber, fiberglass, Corian, foods, and more.
-Glowforge can also engrave all of the above plus glass, coated metal, marble, anodized aluminum, titanium, and more.
+Glowforge can cut wood, fabric, leather, paper, Plexiglas (acrylic), Delrin (acetal), mylar, rubber, Corian, foods, and more.
+Glowforge can also engrave all of the above plus glass, coated metal, marble, anodized aluminum, titanium, some phones, tablets, and laptops, and more.